ruancastro/spotify-ELT-snowflake-dbt-streamlit/README.md

 This project demonstrates:

-* serverless batch ingestion on GCP
+- serverless ingestion on GCP
-* modern ELT workflow using Snowflake + dbt
+- ELT with Snowflake + dbt
-* CI/CD-driven orchestration
+- CI/CD-driven data workflows
-* data modeling best practices (bronze → silver → gold + lakehouse export)
+- medallion architecture in a hybrid storage pattern
-* dashboarding with Streamlit
+- dashboarding via Streamlit
-* a complete, production-inspired data engineering pipeline with long-term data durability.
+- long-term data durability with cloud object storage backups

 ---

 ## 📜 License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the **MIT License**.